mikewarr/hpc/cyclecloud/cc-architecture.md

 ## Applications
 -	What dependencies do the applications have i.e. libraries etc., how will these be made available
--	How long does an application take to setup, this might determine how an application is made available to the execute nodes
+-	How long does an application take to setup and install, this might determine how an application is made available to the execute nodes and could necessitate a custom image
 -   Are there any license dependancies that need to be taken into account? i.e. contacting a license server on-premises
 -	Determine where applications will be executed from, this will be dependent on install times and performance requirements:
     -   Through a custom image: